 You want to surprise your audience with a new understanding of the underlying theme that they did not know they were going to get.
 No one wants to go to school when they’re reading a comic book or listening to a show, to be harangued with big world problems that they really should to care about.
 They don’t mind if they end up caring, but they want to do so via caring about what happens in a specific case to “real” people (even if those people are fictional).

-…was how very well the third tool I mention in that episode works, maybe better than both of the above.
+…was how very well the third story-making tool I mention in that episode works, maybe better than both of the above.
 It’s what I call “the Soren,” after it’s (unwitting?) inventor, Soren Wheeler.
 I talk about that at length in the new episode of the Out on the Wire Podcast, episode 4, Bare Bones.
 And then I invent a fourth iteration, that will take your story further along the path, the Story Madlib—give it a listen.